dimroc/blog/_posts/2017-11-19-counting-crowds-and-lines.md

 </small></a></center>

-Based on [multi-scale convolutional neural network (CNN) for crowd counting](https://arxiv.org/pdf/1702.02359.pdf), one trains the network to output values close to one wherever it thinks there is a head.
+Based on [multi-scale convolutional neural network (CNN) for crowd counting](https://arxiv.org/pdf/1702.02359.pdf), one trains the network to output values from zero to one wherever it thinks there is a head.
 The sum of all these pixels then results in the count of the crowd.

 Let's look at density maps applied to the shake cam: